MM

 • The function passed to useActionState receives an extra argument, the previous or initial state, as its first argument.
 This makes its signature different than if it were used directly as a form action without using useActionState.

-In my opinion, this hook can potentially reduce the use of react-hook-form as it also supported in react server components.
+In my opinion, this hook can potentially reduce the use of React Hook Form as it also supported in react server components.

-useOptimistic
+1. useOptimistic

 useOptimistic is a React Hook that lets you optimistically update the UI.